 The universe is everything.
 It includes all of space, matter, energy, time, and you.

 NASA’s Astrophysics Division is dedicated to exploring the universe, pushing the boundaries of what is known of the cosmos, and sharing its discoveries with the world.
 The Division continues expanding humanity’s understanding of how the universe began and evolved, how it works, and whether there are places beyond Earth where life might thrive.
-By working together with collaborators and academic partners from all over the world, NASA researchers are making progress towards addressing these tantalizing scientific goals with leading-edge technologies and groundbreaking science.
+By working together with collaborators and academic partners from all over the world, NASA researchers are making progress towards addressing the tantalizing questions below with leading-edge technologies and groundbreaking science.

-Astrophysics comprises of three focused and two cross-cutting programs.
-These focused programs provide an intellectual framework for advancing science and conducting strategic planning.
+At NASA, a Program refers to one or more coordinated efforts of space exploration, Astrophysics comprises of three focused and two cross-cutting Programs.
+These focused Programs provide an intellectual framework for advancing science and conducting strategic planning.

 Featured Missions